MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/power-automate-connector.md

 # Power Automate connector (preview)

-Trigger specific events to occur automatically when your data changes and manage more complex flows directly in Power Automate.
+Trigger specific events to occur automatically when your data changes and manage more complex flows directly in [Power Automate](https://flow.microsoft.com/).

+For more information, see the [Dynamics 365 Customer Insights connector reference](https://docs.microsoft.com/connectors/customerinsights/) and [Power Automate documentation](https://docs.microsoft.com/power-automate/).

 ## Create a Power Automate flow in Customer Insights